SmingHub/Sming/Sming/Libraries/Servo/README.rst

    However, remember to always insert a protection resistor of at least 200 ohms between the GPIO and the servo.
 This limits the current to <10mA if 5V is present on the line.
-   For 12V servos a 1K resistor will peform the same function.
+   For 12V servos a 1K resistor will perform the same function.

 Technical Explanation